 Unnecessary vehicle idling isn't good for our air, wallets, or cars.
 So what can we do about it?
 Easy ways to reduce idling include:

-When we choose transportation methods near the top of this triangle, we’re making significant impacts on the pollution in our area.
+When we choose transportation methods at the top of this triangle, we make a big difference in reducing pollution in our area.

-The EPA estimates that if Americans opted to bike or walk instead of driving half the time when the trip was less than 1 mile, we'd drive 5 billion fewer miles annually.
-If it's a short trip, walk or bike instead of driving when you can.
+According to the EPA, if Americans biked or walked instead of driving half the time for trips less than 1 mile, we would drive 5 billion fewer miles every year.
+For short trips, walk or bike whenever possible instead of driving.

 E-Bike Tax Credits are Here!